CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 In the Mahti web interface, the `interactive` and `gpusmall` partitions are available.
 Selecting the `gpusmall` partition will allocate a split Nvidia A100 GPU (a100_1g.5g).
 For more details about the split GPUs, see the [Mahti partitions page](../running/batch-job-partitions.md#mahti-partitions).

-### Project view

-Using the project view under the _Tools_ section on the top navbar, you can view current disk and project billing unit quotas on the supercomputers.
-For more information see [Project view](project-view.md).